Kenya braces for legal battle after Ruto declared president-elect | Politics

 - Kenya

-Once in office, he will have to confront an economic and social crisis.
+Once in office, he will have to confront an economic and social crisis in East Africa's richest nation.
 Poor Kenyans already reeling from the impact of COVID-19 have been hit by global rises in food and fuel prices while a devastating drought in the north has left 4.1 million people dependent on food aid.
 The 55-year-old had made Kenya's class divisions the centrepiece of his campaign to become Kenya's fifth president, promising to reward low-income "hustlers."

 ANXIOUS WAIT In Kisumu, the mood was subdued, with many shops shuttered and roads dotted with large stones and marks from burned tyres.